IgniteUI/igniteui-docfx/kr/components/treegrid.md

 #### Tree cells

-Regardless of which option is used for building the tree grid's hierarchy (child collection or primary & foreign keys), the tree grid's rows are constructed of two types of cells:
+Regardless of which option is used for building the tree grid's hierarchy (child collection or primary and foreign keys), the tree grid's rows are constructed of two types of cells:

 - [`IgxGridCellComponent`]({environment:angularApiUrl}/classes/igxgridcellcomponent.html) - Ordinary cell that contains a value.
 - [`IgxTreeGridCellComponent`]({environment:angularApiUrl}/classes/igxtreegridcellcomponent.html) - Tree cell that contains a value, an expand/collapse indicator and an indentation div element, which is based on the level of the cell's row.
 The level of a row component can be accessed through the [`level`]({environment:angularApiUrl}/interfaces/itreegridrecord.html#level) property of its inner [`treeRow`]({environment:angularApiUrl}/classes/igxtreegridrowcomponent.html#treerow).